What We Do

 The Voice of Downtown

 Welcome to our great city.
 The Downtown Ventura Business Improvement District (d.b.a.
-Downtown Ventura Partners) has been serving Ventura’s historic core for 10 years.
+Downtown Ventura Partners) has been serving Ventura’s historic core for over 13 years.
 We lead with a clear mission: To make Downtown as clean and safe and economically viable (and fun) as possible.
 We step in to address particular needs above what the City can do.
 And the success of our Downtown is based upon partnership.

 In July 2019, Downtown property owners voted overwhelmingly to renew and nearly double the size of the District, continuing a dedicated funding stream for enhanced clean and safe services, place-making and economic development programs through Dec.
 31, 2029.
 We eagerly serve as the voice for downtowners and play a vital role in the growth and vitality of our evolving urban core.